mm696626/GameCubeSTMFileGenerator/README.md

 * The Rest of the STM
   * Left Channel DSP Header
   * Right Channel DSP Header (fill with 0's if mono)
-  * Left channel Audio Data (pad it to the next 0x20 boundary.
+  * Left Channel Audio Data (pad it to the next 0x20 boundary.
 If already 0x20 aligned, then nothing)
   * 0x20 bytes of padding (used for interleaving) (still there if mono)
-  * Right channel Audio Data (pad it to the next 0x20 boundary.
+  * Right Channel Audio Data (pad it to the next 0x20 boundary.
 If already 0x20 aligned, then nothing) (only write if stereo)
   * 0x8000 bytes of 00 padding at the EOF

 ### Special Thanks/Credits